 Some users have complained about Google Maps not showing route on their phones.
-This can be frustrating if you’ve tried to get somewhere new and ended up somewhere that you shouldn’t have been.
+This can be frustrating if you’ve tried to get somewhere new and ended up somewhere you shouldn’t have been.

 Why is Google Maps Not Showing Route?

-- Disabled location service
+- Disabled location services